 - Click “Extract.”

-and the other is at the beginning of the teacher directions page (the third page of the PDF).
+and if there’s a second one, it’s at the beginning of the teacher directions page (the third page of the PDF).